Dedicated to Helping You Enhance Drug Delivery Across the BBB to Enable Effective Treatments for Neurodegenerative Diseases

 The BBB is an extremely complex interface brimming with tricks and secrets we need to elucidate...

-Back for its 2nd year, the Blood-Brain Barrier (BBB) Summit is the industry’s definitive BBB conference focused on sharing the latest scientific advances, data and key lessons learned for transporting more drugs across the BBB.
+Going digital in its 2nd year, the Blood-Brain Barrier (BBB) Summit is the industry’s definitive BBB conference focused on sharing the latest scientific advances, data and key lessons learned for transporting more drugs across the BBB.

 With a heavy focus on biologics, for neurodegenerative diseases, this summit will discuss topics such as quantitative methodologies for measuring amount and distribution of antibodies in the brain, using PKPD systems to improve translation and predict clinical outcomes and importantly, progress in the validation of approaches and technologies which enhance BBB transition.